Our story begins in 1847

 In the year 1886 Congregation Temple Israel was organized and held its first service in the Pickwick Theater Hall at Jefferson and Washington Avenues.
-Temple Israel is still in existence and its present place of worship is at Ladue and Spoede roads in St. Louis County.
-And, in 1888, Temple Israel was admitted to the Mt.
+Temple Israel's present place of worship is at Ladue and Spoede roads in St. Louis County.
+In 1888, Temple Israel was admitted to the Mt.
 Sinai Cemetery Association.

 New Mt.
 Sinai Cemetery Association

 The original Corporate Charter of the Mt.
-Sinai Cemetery Association, under the then existing law, would have expired in the year 1889, twenty years after its issuance, and in the year 1888 the Cemetery Association re-incorporated under the name of NEW MT.
-SINAI CEMETERY ASSOCIATION and received a Perpetual Charter, under which it is now operating.
+Sinai Cemetery Association, under the existing law, would have expired in the year 1889, twenty years after its issuance, and in the year 1888 the Cemetery Association re-incorporated under the name of New Mount Sinai Cemetery Association and received a Perpetual Charter, under which it now operates.

-The Records of the New Mt.
-Sinai Cemetery Association indicate that the first burials in the Cemetery were made in the year 1853.
+The Records of the New Mount Sinai Cemetery Association indicate that the first burials in the Cemetery were made in the year 1853.